sdarwin/website-v2/docs/development_setup_notes.md

 Method 1:

-The script dev-bootstrap-win.ps1 will automatically install prerequisites, and with the --launch flag will also run docker-compose.
+The script dev-bootstrap-win.ps1 will automatically install prerequisites, and with the -all or -launch flag will also run docker-compose.

 Open a Powershell terminal (Admin).